RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add support to run Cython files from the Editor (i.e. by pressing `F5`).

 #### IPython Console
-* Load the Cython extension if Cython is installed.
+* Automatically load the cython extension if Cython is installed.

 ----